ArrivedAditya/soul/README.md

-A program that make model that replicates a human soul.
+A program that use model that replicates a human soul.

 ## Idea
 Spilt the model into a base and memory.